stanford-rc/globus.stanford.edu/accounts/unlink.md

 %}

-To unlink an identity, [log in to Globus](https://app.globus.org/) and click on the **<i class="fas fa-user-circle"></i> Account** link (near the bottom-right corner of the page).
+To unlink an identity, [log in to Globus](https://app.globus.org/) and click on the **<i class="fas fa-user-circle"></i> Settings** button (on the left-side column of buttons, near the bottom).

 {% include hero-image.html
    src="/assets/accounts/TransferPage.png"
    alt="Globus transfer screen"
    caption-overlay=true
-   caption-header="The Globus 'Transfer Files' screen" caption-text="The 'Account' link is in the bottom-left corner of the page."
+   caption-header="The Globus 'Transfer Files' screen" caption-text="The 'Settings' button is near the bottom-left corner of the page."
 %}

-The Account page displays your primary and linked identities.
-Near the upper-right of the page, locate and click on the **<i class="fas fa-id-card"></i> Manage Identities** link.
+On the Settings page will be a list of your identities, both primary and linked.
+Your primary identity will have a <i class="fas fa-crown" title="crown"></i> symbol next to it.

 {% include hero-image.html
    src="/assets/accounts/AccountManagement.png"
    alt="Globus transfer screen"
    caption-overlay=true
-   caption-header="The Globus 'Account' screen" caption-text="The 'Manage Your Identities' link is in the upper-right quadrant of the screen."
+   caption-header="The Globus Settings page, showing the Account tab" caption-text="This user has four identities.  'akkornel@stanford.edu' is the primary identity; the others are linked identities."
 %}

+Although this page lists your identities, it does not allow you to manage them.
+To manage your identities, click on the **Manage Identities** button (on the top-right part of the page).

 You will be taken to a page listing all of your identities.
-Each linked identity will have a large <i class="fas fa-times" title="letter X"></i> to the right of the identity.
+Each linked identity will have a <i class="fas fa-trash-alt" title="trash can"></i> to the right of the identity.

 {% include hero-image.html
    src="/assets/accounts/Identities.png"
    alt="Globus account identities screen" caption-overlay=true
-   caption-header="The Globus 'Identities' list" caption-text="Click on the letter X to delete an identity."
+   caption-header="The Globus Manage Identities page" caption-text="Click on the trash can to delete an identity."
 %}

-Locate the identity you wish to remove, and click on the <i class="fas fa-times" title="letter X"></i>.
+Locate the identity you wish to remove, and click on the <i class="fas fa-trash-alt" title="trash can"></i>.
 You will then be asked if you are sure about unlinking the identity.

 {% include hero-image.html
    src="/assets/accounts/UnlinkingConfirmation.png"